 Restriction of certain Hazardous Substances (RoHS) directive (2002/95/EC), which applies to some ground equipment and has an indirect impact on Flight Products, due to non-availability of some banned substances.

 Waste Electrical & Electronic Equipment (WEEE) directive (2002/96/EC) applies to electrical products such as modems and EGSE.

-All future Legislation and European directives should be evaluated and applied if applicable to the product.
+All published EU legislation and directives should be evaluated and applied if applicable to the product.

 Bibliography